 - Magnetic Sensors: These sensors detect the breakage of a magnetic connection within the sensor.
 When the sensor is separated from the magnet, it triggers an alarm.

 - Tilt Sensors: These sensors are designed to trigger an alarm when a window is left open.
 They are typically only part of a two-part system in which the second component would be one of the two sensors mentioned above.

 Pros & Cons

-The advantages if these types of sensors are that they can cover a variety of situations to best suit the needs of the homeowner.
-The main disadvantage of these common types of window sensors is they only work if the window is opened in the way that the sensor is designed to protect against.
+The advantages of these devices are that they can cover a variety of situations to best suit the needs of the homeowner.
+The main disadvantage of these window sensors is they only work if the window is opened in the way that the sensor is designed to protect against.
 If, for example, a sliding block sensor is bypassed by a home invader who breaks the glass instead of opening the window normally- then the alarm will not be triggered.